Azathothas/Stars/README.md

 - [neelkarma/redive](https://github.com/neelkarma/redive) – Trace URL redirections in the terminal.
 - [neosmart/securestore-rs](https://github.com/neosmart/securestore-rs) – A simple, encrypted, git-friendly, file-backed secrets manager for rust
 - [neosmart/tac](https://github.com/neosmart/tac) – A high-performance, cross-platform file reverse utility
-- [next-hat/nanocl](https://github.com/next-hat/nanocl) – Distributed System that simplifies the management of containers and virtual machines.
+- [next-hat/nanocl](https://github.com/next-hat/nanocl) – Distributed System that simplifies the orchestration of containers and virtual machines.
 - [ngrok/ngrok-rust](https://github.com/ngrok/ngrok-rust) – Embed ngrok secure ingress into your Rust apps with a single line of code.
 - [nicolaiunrein/cargo-get](https://github.com/nicolaiunrein/cargo-get) – Query package information from Cargo.toml files in a script-friendly way.
 - [nikolassv/bartib](https://github.com/nikolassv/bartib) – A simple timetracker for the command line.
 It saves a log of all tracked activities as a plaintext file and allows you to create flexible reports.